ESO: Elementary Science Olympiad

 on learning, participation, interaction, and having fun.

-The Science Olympiad was created in 1983 to expand interest in science
+The Science Olympiad was created to expand interest in science

 for students, and to serve as an alternative to the conventional science

 fair and tournaments.
 The Olympiad consists of over 100 individual and

 team events that require expertise in biology, earth science, chemistry,

 physics, problem-solving, and technology.
 Division A is for grades K-6,